adazzle/react-data-grid/README.md

 ##### `name: string | ReactElement`

 The name of the column.
-By default it will be displayed in the header cell
+Displayed in the header cell by default.

 ##### `key: string`